enderjiang/roboclaw/README.md

-# RoboClaw

-> **Spatial AI for industrial applications — from hardware to software.**

-We are building the bridge between the physical world and intelligent software.
-RoboClaw is the robotic arm at the center of **OpenClaw**, a platform that gives AI agents a body: eyes, ears, and hands that can act in the real world without hardcoded instructions.

----

 ## Why RoboClaw?

 Industrial sensors today are good at one thing — running fixed, predictable routines.
 That works, until the world changes.
 We believe the next generation of automation should be able to *adapt*.